 Safety neck collar, Closed-toed shoes, Neck collar, head sock and helmets may be borrowed from the VIR Kart Track at no additional cost.

 Drives Registration is Easy!
 There are two payment options!

 We are offering an Bring a Friend 5% Discount.
 If you sign up and a friend fields a team they will also get 5%.
 Offer good until April 30th 2017!!

 1. Pay the full amount of $2290.00 (2175.50 with the 5% discount)

 Please note: Registration price includes double occupancy lodging and meals for two people and track time for one vehicle

-Click the Button below to Register now!
+Click the Button below to Contact Us to be placed on the Standby List now!